Peter M. Friedman

 Peter served as co-counsel and ethics officer for the transition team of former Illinois Gov. Bruce Rauner.
 As part of this representation, he advised the administration on all issues related to Illinois ethics, procurement, personnel, employment, and government law.

-Appointed by Cook County President Toni Preckwinkle, Peter serves on the board of the Cook County Land Bank Authority (CCLBA) and as chairman of the CCLBA’s property acquisition committee.
+Appointed by Cook County President Toni Preckwinkle, Peter serves on the board and as vice-chairman of the Cook County Land Bank Authority (CCLBA) and as Chairman of the CCLBA’s property acquisition committee.

 Chambers USA 2020 rankings for Real Estate/Land Use placed Peter in the highest position in Illinois (Band 1), and included the following observation: